 Solidity is a open-source programming language for smart contracts, originally developed by contributors to the Ethereum project, and still today used for Ethereum.
 Solidity is by far the most used smart contract programming language in the world.
-In the meanwhile, several other blockchains also made use of Solidity, for example Binance Smart Chain and Avalanche.
+In the meanwhile, several other blockchains also made use of Solidity, for example BNB Chain and Avalanche.

 As a high-level language, Solidity does away with the need to type code in ones and zeros.
 Solidity makes it much easier for humans to write programs in ways they find easier to understand, using a combination of letters and numbers.